DK00670/MEMS/backend/authentication/README.md

 to run dockerised app through dockerfile ensure containerised instance of database and fastapi container are both on the same docker network and then run relevant docker commands.

+docker-compose:
+to be added later into the project